Venture Economics

 their $100 million fund (less the $10-12 million

-spent on management fees over the life of the fund)
+spent on management fees over the life of the fund), and, again on

 average, each returns 2.5x (recognizing that many will return zero and a few